Music

 Below is an overview of the works performed, in the order of the performance.
 In some cases, only an excerpt will be played.

-Circus & opera
+Circus & Opera

-Circus: techniques & trust
+Circus: Techniques & Trust

-Creation of the libretto
+The making of the libretto

-Themes & relevance
+Themes & Relevance

-Stage director Serge van Veggel and dramaturg Tiara Kobald reflect on the themes in The Opera Circus and the relevance of the performance for today's world.
+Serge van Veggel and Tiara Kobald talk about the themes in The Opera Circus

 Education

 Education and participation are an important part of what OPERA2DAY does.
-For this performance, we are also working together with schools and other local partners.
+For this performance, we are working together with schools and other local partners.

-ROC Mondriaan De Meppel during the workshops
+The transition class of ROC Mondriaan De Meppel during lessons and in the foyer

 Education